bottom-text-everywhere/test-python-project/README.md

 # Purpose

-In the course of the past few months working with pipenv I've noticed some rather annoying behavior in some edge cases where a lockfile can exist and the virtualenv that is built does not match the lockfile.
+In the course of the past few months working with pipenv I've noticed some rather annoying behavior in some edge cases where a lockfile can exist and the virtualenv that is built from a sync command does not match the lockfile.

 In addition I've noticed cases where constructing a lockfile yields a virtual-env that is incorrectly configured, but a lockfile that matches the intent of the Pipenv file and author.